 The Conference of European Churches and Churches' Commission for Migrants in Europe are deeply committed to the promotion and protection of human rights.
 In our European context, this includes advocating for more robust implementation of existing laws and continuing our fight for freedom of religion or belief inside and beyond Europe, Christians and other religious groups.
-Our human rights horizon also extends beyond European borders, with repeated calls for migrants and refugees to have safe passage1 and warm welcome here.
-Human rights exist for all humanity and can only be effectively advanced when we see ourselves as part of this bigger picture.
+Our human rights horizon also extends beyond European borders, with repeated calls for migrants e-malli cec@cec-kek.be